 Versatility best describes Joey Wahler, an anchor/reporter, writer, producer and play-by-play announcer based in New York City, fulfilling boyhood aspirations.
 The Brooklyn native is a WFAN update anchor since 2004, also anchoring updates nationally on CBS Sports Radio Network.

-Known for his entertaining persona, Wahler is a nine-time New York Emmy Award nominee for previous anchoring and reporting at News 12 New Jersey and Madison Square Garden Network.
-At News 12 he covered the Giants, Jets, Nets and local colleges.
-At MSG Wahler filled in anchoring for his idol, Marv Albert, carving a niche generating compelling human interest features.
-Wahler has filled in nationally on DirecTV’s Artie Lange Show, interviewing guests about pop culture, entertainment and sports.
+Known for his entertaining persona and eye for compelling human interest stories, Wahler is a nine-time New York Emmy Award nominee for previous anchoring and reporting at News 12 New Jersey and Madison Square Garden Network.
+At News 12 he covered the Giants, Jets, Nets, Devils and local colleges.
+At MSG Wahler filled in anchoring for his idol, Marv Albert, and carved a niche doing in-depth features.

 Going well beyond sports, Wahler has covered news at News 12 Connecticut and New Jersey’s WZBN-TV, including politics, high-profile trials, and venturing inside Trenton State Prison for a rare story on notorious mass murderers Richard “The Iceman” Kuklinski and Richard List.
 He filled in hosting DirecTV’s Artie Lange Show, interviewing guests about pop culture, entertainment and sports.
 A passionate writer, Wahler has written for major outlets including the New York Post, MSG.com and SNY.tv.
 An animal lover, he was an editor/reporter for zootoo.com, then the internet’s leading pet news source, also anchoring and producing video segments.